-There are two major rail lines in Tanzania: the TRC and the TAZARA.
+There are two major rail lines: the TRC and the TAZARA.
 The TRC (Tanzania Railway Corporation) operates from Dar es Salaam to Tabora and branches off to either Kigoma or Mwanza.
 It also operates from Ruvu, branches to either Tanga or Moshi, and connects to the Kenyan railway system.
 The TAZARA (Tanzania–Zambia Railway Authority) connects Dar es Salaam with Zambia.

 Ferries offer an efficient (and exciting) way to travel the country’s coastline.
 Boats leave about every hour from Dar es Salaam and head toward the islands of Zanzibar and Pemba.
 Ferries also run on Lake Victoria, Lake Tanganyika, and Lake Nyasa.

-There are different ways in Tanzania to get from A to B, within Cities of Tanzania:
+There are different ways to get from A to B, within Cities :